 - Thirty-five percent felt comfortable with their efforts to save for retirement.

 - Thirty-three percent believed they would have enough money to live comfortably.

 - Sixty-five percent were satisfied with the way their finances were going.

 - Twenty-one percent stopped contributing to their retirement accounts (10 percent even pulled money out) because of trouble paying rent.

 - Forty-six percent were concerned with leaving an inheritance behind for loved ones.

 - Eighty-six percent of married Baby Boomers had retirement savings, while 70 percent of singles did.

 The Echo Boom, or the baby boomers' children, are the millennials (roughly, the children of the 80s and 90s, but some say the birth year range is from 1977 to 2001).
 Business Insider reports that there are about two million more people in this generation than in the baby boomer one, or 80 million versus 78 million, respectively.
 This generation is more commonly referred to as Generation Y. The population got bigger overall, but there were some ebbs and flows in birth rates throughout the years.
 More boomers had children than individuals did during prior generations, but they had smaller families overall (2014 Census Bureau Report).

-A Variety of Preferences
+Baby Boomers Have a Variety of Preferences

 The Baby Boomers cover a wide range of preferences, whether it's staying in the workforce or retiring, vacationing in Europe or Florida, or moving to a larger home or downsizing and moving into an active community for seniors.
 Boomers are a dynamic group making their mark on the world well into retirement.
 Their interests are varied and they don't seem to want to slow down.
 Instead, they're embracing this stage of their lives.